Fabreeko/fabreeko.github.io/docs/index.md

 ---

+!!! bug "Work In Progress"

+    You are reading this before the site has launched and missing work.
+This notification will be removed when ready.

+!!! tip "Looking for a specific product?"
+    Use the search bar at the top of this page or the menu to the left.

 ## :material-lightbulb-on-outline: What You'll Find Here

 This site is designed to help makers, modders, and professionals get the most out of their Fabreeko gear.
-You'll find:
+In time, you'll find:

 - :material-cog-outline: **Assembly guides** for our DIY kits
 - :material-wrench-outline: **Installation manuals** for accessories and upgrades